PREPARING TO WRITE YOUR PROFESSIONAL BIO

 Your professional bio needs to demonstrate you have the specialized and general knowledge to launch and operate the business, explain why you’re qualified to launch and operate this business, provide examples of achievements pertinent to this business, and that you have the personal where-with-all and strength of character to be successful.

-SPECIALIZED AND GENERALIZED KNOWLEDGE TO LAUNCH AND OPERATE MY BUSINESS
+SPECIALIZED AND GENERAL KNOWLEDGE REQUIRED TO OPERATE AND LAUNCH YOUR BUSINESS

 Think through and make a list of the specialized and general knowledge someone starting and operating a business of this type needs to have.